meliy-meyada/TypeScript-CodeCamp/README.md

 ## TypeScript-CodeCamp
-Udemy: This course covers everything you need to know about TypeScript, including features like decorators and advanced types.
+Udemy: This course about TypeScript, including features like decorators and advanced types.
 By Insturctor Maximilian Schwarzmüller
 ---
 # My journey with TypeScript is interesting.